Clio tuning guide

 We have seen recent Clios setup for the track from Renault Sport who just keep upping the power output of the engine.

 Power is all well and good but you need to get that power down to the road.
 TorqueCars recommend a Torque Sensing or Torsen diff to help with traction.
-It can dramatically cut lap times and greatly improves handling on the Clio when powering out of corners.
+It can dramatically cut lap times and greatly improves handling on the Clio when powering out of corners, the more power you have the more vital this becomes.

 The 1.6 and lower engines do not offer much tuning potential and most owners wanting to tune these look to do an engine swap usually going for the 2.0 engine.
 A set of fast road cams and breathing mods (Exhaust and Intake) will raise power levels of the 2.0 to a credible 180 bhp.